Tan Pin Pin: In Time to Come (2017)

 Tan released In Time to Come in April 2017.
 Set in Singapore, In Time to Come follows the exhumation of an old Singapore time capsule and the creation of a new one.
 It reveals items from 25 years ago, such as a bottle of water from the Singapore River and a Yellow Pages directory, while also showing daily life scenes like train commutes and a school fire drill.
 Significant events, such as the 2014 uprooting of the Banyan tree behind The Substation, are highlighted.
 The film also captures the selection of items for the new time capsule, including a life jacket and a lion's head mask.
 The 62-minute film is presented without narration or dialogue.

 The film world premieres at Visions du Réel in April 2017.
 Thereafter, it embarks on a whirlwind tour, travelling to Hot Docs, Canada, É Tudo Verdade, Brazil, and The Art of the Real, Lincoln Centre, USA.

+Visual art

+Another China (1992) was a photographic survey of China that aimed to capture the lives of ordinary people in China in 1991.
+The photos were captured by Tan during a 11-week solo trip to China in 1991 that was partially funded by grants from the Oxford University Expeditions Council and Tithes Marketing.
+Friends, Family and Strangers (1993) was a solo photography exhibition held in Mandarin Hotel from 8–14 February 1993.
+The photos document typical Singapore life as seen from the perspective of a young person.

+walk walk 《走走》 is a public artwork commissioned by the Singapore Art Museum (SAM) for The Everyday Museum and is sited at the Kampong Bahru Bus Terminal (KBBT) in the Spottiswoode Park neighborhood.
+The installation was unveiled on 29 April 2023 and will remain on display until March 2027.
+The work comprises video and text installations, with the video installation featuring several women reflecting on the role of walking in their lives.
+As noted by the South China Morning Post, the work “ruminates on the shifting significance of the act of walking” and on “freedom of movement.”

+On a Clear Day You Can See Forever is a two-channel video installation created for Singapore Biennale 2025 installed in Lucky Plaza.
+One screen shows Inuka, Singapore’s first polar bear born in captivity, moving cyclically within an artificial Arctic habitat.
+The other screen presents 80km/h (2004), a single-take view along the Pan Island Expressway at a constant speed.

+Someday 《总有一天》 is a photo exhibition first presented at Photofairs Shanghai in May 2026.
+The exhibition showcases 80 selected photos from Tan’s 11-week visit to China in 1991 that were recently rediscovered.